kharramahendra/Data-Science-Repo/readme.md

 11. [Transformers](#11-transformers)
 12. [Others](#12-others)

+## Note: Under Construction
+⚠️ Some sections are currently under construction, and we welcome your contributions to enhance and complete them.
+Feel free to contribute by adding resources, fixing issues, or suggesting improvements.

 ## 1. Statistics

-Code snippets, notes, and resources related to statistical concepts in data science.
+Explore foundational statistical concepts to understand and interpret data.

-## 2. Maths
+## 2. Mathematics

-Explore mathematical foundations relevant to data science.
+Discover mathematical concepts essential for data science applications.

 ## 3. Python Programming

-Fundamentals of Python programming for data science.
+Enhance your Python programming skills with practical examples.

-## 4. Python Libraries - Numpy, Pandas, Matplotlib, Seaborn, Sklearn
+## 4. Python Libraries

-Code snippets and examples utilizing popular Python libraries for data manipulation, visualization, and machine learning.
+Explore popular Python libraries like Numpy, Pandas, Matplotlib, Seaborn, and Scikit-learn.

 ## 5. Data Preprocessing Codes

-Practical code examples for data cleaning and preprocessing tasks.
+Access code snippets for data cleaning, handling missing values, and feature engineering.

 ## 6. Machine Learning

-Implementation of various machine learning algorithms.
+Dive into the world of machine learning with algorithms, models, and implementation guides.

 ## 7. Deep Learning

-Resources and code for deep learning applications.
+Explore neural networks, deep learning architectures, and frameworks.

 ## 8. NLP/NLP by Krish Naik

-Natural Language Processing content, including resources by Krish Naik.
+Get resources related to Natural Language Processing, curated by Krish Naik.

 ## 9. SQL

-Database querying and manipulation for data science.
+Master SQL for effective data retrieval and manipulation.

 ## 10. MLOPS

-Explore the intersection of machine learning and operations.
+Learn about Machine Learning Operations for deploying and managing models.

 ## 11. Transformers

-Resources related to transformer models in data science.
+Explore transformer models and their applications.

 ## 12. Others

-Additional content, notes, and resources covering miscellaneous topics.

-## Contributing

-Contributions are welcome!
-If you have valuable resources, notes, or code snippets to add, please contribute for the data science community.
+Find miscellaneous resources covering various aspects of data science.

 ## Credits

-A big thank you to all contributors and sources!
-Check [Credits](credits.md) for detailed acknowledgments.
+We appreciate and acknowledge the contributions from various open sources.
+Check out the [Credits](./credits.md) file for details.

-## License
+## Contribution

- Feel free to use the code and resources with proper attribution.

-Happy learning and coding! 📊📈📉
+Feel free to contribute to this repository by adding more resources, fixing issues, or suggesting improvements.
+Check the [Contribution Guidelines](./CONTRIBUTING.md) for details.

+Happy Learning! 📚✨